connectkushal/kernel-dev-notes/539/2-x86_Overview.md

 - Another property of general-purpose operating systems is that to allow the user to run any software from unknown sources which means that these software cannot be trusted, they may contain code that intentionally or even unintentionally breach the security of the system or cause the system to crash.

 - Due to these two properties of modern general-purpose operating systems, the overall system needs to be protected from multiple actions.
-  - **First**, either in multitasking or monotasking environment (where the user of the operating system can only run one process at a given time. eg DOS), the kernel of the operating system which is the most sensitive part of the system, should be protected from current processes,
+  - **First**, either in multitasking or monotasking environment (where the user of the operating system can only run one process at a given time. eg DOS), the kernel of the operating system, should be protected from current processes,
     - no process should be able to access any part of the kernel's memory either by reading from it or writing to it,
     - also, no process should be able to call any of kernel's code without kernel's consent.
-  - **Second**, the sensitive instructions and registers that change the behavior of the processor (e.g. switching from real-mode to protected-mode) should be only allowed for the kernel which is the most privileged component of the system, otherwise, the stability of the system will be in danger.
+  - **Second**, the sensitive instructions and registers that change the behavior of the processor (e.g. switching from real-mode to protected-mode) should be only allowed for the kernel for system stability.
   - **Third**, in multitasking environment the running processes should be protected from each other in the same way the kernel is protected from them, no process should interfere with another.

 - In x86, the **segmentation** mechanism provided a logical view of memory in real-mode and it has been extended in protected-mode to provide the needed protection which has been described in the third point,